alexdolbun/alexdolbun/README.md

           Collaborate with your teammates to create useful sounds that change depending on the surrounding noise.
 Along with recording sounds, we will create hashes to compare them to pre-trained models.
 Together, we will create a database of recorded sounds to work with your teacher (doctor) to determine the symptoms of illness.
         </td>
         <td>
-           Passionate to make product worldwide and bring our solutions to everyone.
-Use automation and best friends: product designer, ui developer, product data analyst, product manager.
+           Passionate to makeproductst worldwide and bring our solutions to everyone.
+Use automation and best friends: product designer, ui developer, product data analyst,and  product manager.
 Communication building with glocal users.
         </td>
         <td>
            By collaborating with the team, we'll work together to deliver our innovations to 200 cities around the world (with the help of @cloudflare of course 😉 ) and move into serverless solutions to save money on mine-type deliveries.
 Absolute freedom to post your innovations openly and help from the team to promote the developed solutions at g2.com and other software stores.